pmav99/r.estimap.recreation/README.md

 While the `land` option accepts only one map as an input, both the `water` and the `natural` options accept multiple maps as inputs.
-In example, we add a second map of `bathing_water_quality` to the water
+In example, we add a second map named `bathing_water_quality` to the water component and modify the output map name to `potential_4`:
-component:

 <div class="code">